 In spite of their natural beauty, lobster and crab shells are not typical materials for artworks.
 Probably one of the reasons is that it is not very easy to get enough kinds of crustacean shells just to get started.
-I am currently using shells from three countries (UK, USA and Vietnam), but hopefully this is just the beginning.
+I currently use shells from three countries (UK, USA and Vietnam), but hopefully this is just the beginning.

 Since there is no definition of crustacean sculptures, let me describe my own concepts: